wirepas/gateway/docker/README.md

 ## Docker images

 The different docker images are automatically built on each release or commit to master branch and published to Docker Hub.
-All images are multi-arch images and support Arm-v7 and Amd64 architectures
+All images are multi-arch images and support Arm-v7 and Amd64 architectures.

 ### Main images